 The Lakes Region Conservation Trust (LRCT) Explorer Patch Program is a project designed to encourage people to visit a variety of LRCT conservation areas throughout the Lakes Region.
 Our hope is that you will enjoy and learn about properties that you may not have otherwise visited.
 There is no time limit for earning the patch; enjoy the properties in all seasons!
 You may hike, snowshoe, or cross-country ski on your visits.

-- Submit a completed Explorer Patch–Application Form including the date each property was visited.
+- Fill out the Explorer Patch–Application Form including the date each property was visited, companions, and comments

 List of Properties and Routes: